 I started ringing anyone I knew who I thought would care to dice with fate and come with me in the car on a 1300 mile round trip to the Isle of Lewis but all were either not able to drop everything and come immediately, had already made arrangements to go or were sensibly unenthusiastic about making the long car journey north.
 I was in a dilemna as it now looked like it would be a solo trip this time if I really wanted to go, but I was relieved to find the warbler had not been seen for some time after it was initially found and looked like it may have gone.
 My dilemna had been resolved or so I thought.

 On getting home RBA notified me that the warbler had been re-found that evening and was still where it originally had been discovered.
-I started another round of texts and calls but with similar results to the first time.
-To make matters worse the cold virus I had been suffering from all of last week returned with a positively malicious vengeance, bringing aches, pains and a constantly running nose.
-I was in a bad way both physically due to the virus and mentally due to the warbler.
-A subsequent restless night, snuffling and sneezing ushered in Wednesday. and my quandary about whether to go worsened as now I had to consider if I was even up to making the long drive north considering my current state of health.
+I commenced another round of texts and phone calls but with similar results to the first time.
+To make matters worse the cold virus I had been suffering for all of last week returned with a positively malicious vengeance, bringing aches, pains and a constantly running nose.
+I was in a bad way both physically, due to the virus, and mentally due to the warbler.
+A subsequent restless night, snuffling and sneezing ushered in Wednesday and my quandary about whether to go worsened as now I had to consider if I was even up to making the long drive north considering my current state of health.